respawn-app/FlowMVI/README.md

     onStart()

-    assert(timeTravel.starts == 1) // keeps track of all plugin operations
+    // time travel keeps track of all plugin operations for you assert(timeTravel.starts == 1)
     assert(state is DisplayingCounter)
     assert(timer.isStarted)